divine-ray/Servilia/WIP or Projects/Workpieces/Cult and Religious Movement Overhaul.md

 		1. sharing part of the conscious into the organism’s neural system?
 		2. enhanced lifespan and/or partial salvation from undying?

-by that definition, the mekhanite [[splinter group]] is a NRM, as it rejects a part of the taught beliefs, propagating the reformation of the human vessel into something holy to the machine seeing that the splinter group might be reformist against the established teachings of the mekhanites, *they* might be **those** that fasten the decay and downfall of Thylyist/Council
+by that definition, the mekhanite [[True Machinists]] is a NRM, as it rejects a part of the taught beliefs, propagating the reformation of the human vessel into something holy to the machine seeing that the splinter group might be reformist against the established teachings of the mekhanites, *they* might be **those** that fasten the decay and downfall of Thylyist/Council